janaSunrise/overflow-discord-bot/README.md

 - Grab your StackExchange key from http://stackapps.com/
 - A lavalink node for the music cog
-- And, Openweathermap API Key for the weather stuff.
+- Openweathermap API Key for the weather stuff.
+- Get the nasa get at https://api.nasa.gov/
+- And, the spotify credentials at https://developer.spotify.com/dashboard/

 ### Creating the bot on Discord